TUAT-Novice/maprotonet/README.md

 ## Experiments Reproduction <a id="Experiments"></a>
 ### Train and Test
-To reproduce our results, please modify and run:
+To reproduce our results, please download and prepare the BraTS datasets according to the [Datasets](#Datasets) section.

+and run:

 `bash run.sh`